-Natural casings are made from the submucosa (a layer of loose connective tissue beneath a mucous membrane) a largely collagen layer of the intestine.
+Natural casings are made from the submucosa (a layer of loose connective tissue beneath a mucous membrane) a largely collagen layer of the intestine of hogs and sheep.
 Natural casings are are usually supplied in a sealed bag in a moist salt solution.
 Use what you need and then reseal in the provided resealable bag for storage.
 The resealed casings can be stored for months in the refrigerator.

 For beginners, we generally recommend using hog casings to start with as they are easier to work with than the delicate sheep casings and produce a good thick sausage.
 Hog casings should be soaked in water for 30 minutes to an hour prior to using.

 Sheep casings produce a very delicate thin sausage but care must be taken not to over-stuff them.
 Once you get the hang of sheep casings they are well worth the effort.
 Again, these casings should be soaked in water for 30 minutes to an hour before using.

 Collagen sausage casings are made from the gelatinous substance found in the connective tissue, bones and cartilage of all mammals.
 This is also the same substance used to make the famous gelatin dessert.
 Most commercially purchased sausage in the USA is stuffed into collagen casings.